 |Doctorate||Program required coursework including thesis or dissertation||At least 4 years|

 A bachelor's degree is the most common level of education achieved by those in careers related to special ed, with approximately 50.4% of workers getting one.
-See the the most common levels of education for special ed workers below.
+Find out other typical degree levels for special ed workers below.

 |Level of Education||Percentage of Workers|

 |Associate’s Degree (or other 2-year degree)||1.8%|